andreafancellu/Py-Space-Invaders/README.md

 # Py-Space-Invaders

-# A simple game made with Pygame, a Python librar
+## A simple game made with Pygame, a Python library for game developement